tomdoeslinux/PixaPencil/README.md

 ![image](https://user-images.githubusercontent.com/50536495/174217529-14c05774-6829-42cf-8163-cd7da436d45c.png)

-**If you want to showcase an image of your own please send me an email at therealbluepandabear@gmail.com.**
+**If you want to showcase an image of your own please send me an email at therealbluepandabear@protonmail.com.**

-## 📜 License

-To disclaim, this repository is licensed under the MIT license.

-For more info go to: https://choosealicense.com/licenses/mit/.

-_Do not use the name '**PixaPencil**' in your app/other product._

 ## 📝 Features (as of June 13, 2022)
 - Pencil tool